-The Group has adopted an accounting policy and Income lives, as follows: Statement format that seeks to highlight significant items of income and expense within the Group results for the year.
-The Freehold buildings 10 to 40 years Plant and machinery 3 to 10 years directors believe that this presentation provides a more useful analysis.
-Such items may include significant restructuring and Fixture, fittings and equipment 2 to 5 years integration costs, profits or losses on disposal or termination of operations or significant contracts, litigation costs and The gain or loss arising on the disposal or retirement of an asset settlements, profit or loss on disposal of investments, significant is determined as the difference between the sale proceeds and the impairment of assets and acquisition related profits or losses.
-The carrying amount of the asset and is recognised in the Consolidated directors use judgement in assessing the particular items, which Income Statement by virtue of their scale and nature, are disclosed in the Income Statement and Note 8 as non-underlying items.
-Revaluation
+The Group has adopted an accounting policy and Income Statement format that seeks to highlight significant items of income and expense within the Group results for the year.
+The directors believe that this presentation provides a more useful analysis.
+Such items may include significant restructuring and integration costs, profits or losses on disposal or termination of operations or significant contracts, litigation costs and settlements, profit or loss on disposal of investments, significant impairment of assets and acquisition related profits or losses.
+The directors use judgement in assessing the particular items, which by virtue of their scale and nature, are disclosed in the Income Statement and Note 8 as non-underlying items.